Pkson13/BackpropX/README.md

-## An Autograd engine from scratch with visualization from the graphiv library
+## An Autograd engine from scratch with visualization from the graphviz library